 Furthermore, there is evidence that ethics play a crucial role in improving the scientific quality of research.
-Milton (2018) and Janerka et al. (2023) show that rigorous studies aligned with real clinical needs are more likely to produce reliable and relevant results (Milton, 2019) (Janerka et al., 2023).
-Bourke et al (2024) go further by highlighting the impact of contextual factors such as team dynamics or communication within clinical environments on the quality of research (Bourke et al., 2024).
+Milton (2018) and Janerka et al. (2023) show that rigorous studies aligned with real clinical needs are more likely to produce reliable and relevant results (11) (15).
+Bourke et al (2024) go further by highlighting the impact of contextual factors such as team dynamics or communication within clinical environments on the quality of research (14).
 These factors, which are often overlooked, are crucial in guaranteeing the validity of studies and their ability to respond effectively to clinical issues.

 Finally, in order to embed a sustainable ethical framework in nursing research, continuing education and training are essential levers.
 Pueyo-Garrigues et al (2021) and Van Dongen et al (2024) emphasise that appropriate training programmes help to develop researchers' methodological skills as well as their ability to integrate ethical principles into their daily practice.
-This training enables professionals to carry out rigorous research and increases the confidence of the public and other healthcare professionals in the results (Pueyo-Garrigues et al., 2022) (van Dongen et al., 2024).
+This training enables professionals to carry out rigorous research and increases the confidence of the public and other healthcare professionals in the results (16) (17).